 How does Lendingkart work?

-Pine Labs is a Gurugram-based merchant fintech platform that provides POS (Point of Sale) software solutions for offline retailers and brands.
-Initially, during 1990s to 2004, Pine Labs was a smart card-based payment and loyalty solution for the petroleum sector.
-Then, they introduced PoS machine for offline merchants.
-Its Plutus POS solutions is a cloud-based software solution which can be integrated with a generic POS terminal and it allows retailers to accept debit and credit cards, e-wallets, QR codes and UPI based payments.
+Pine Labs is a Gurugram-based fintech platform that provides PoS (Point of Sale) software solutions for offline retailers and brands.
+Pine Labs initially offered a smart card-based payment and loyalty solution for the petroleum sector.
+It then introduced a PoS machine for offline merchants.
+Its 'Plutus PoS' solution is a cloud-based software that can be integrated with a generic POS terminal to allow retailers to accept debit and credit cards, e-wallets, QR codes, and UPI-based payments.

 MoneyTap is India’s first app-based credit line.
-Money Tap provides you credit and you can repay your credit amount in flexible EMIs of 2 to 36 months.
-Money Tap aims to make credit accessible to all the Indians who use internet banking.
-It uses a few details about customers to evaluate the user's eligibility and share the credit limit.
-Money Tap was launched in 2015 by Bala Parthasarathy, Kunal Verma, and Anuj Kacker .
+It provides you credit and you can repay your credit amount in flexible EMIs of 2 to 36 months.
+MoneyTap aims to make credit accessible to the Indians who use internet banking.
+It uses customers' details to evaluate the user's eligibility and decide the credit limit.
+MoneyTap was launched in 2015 by Bala Parthasarathy, Kunal Verma, and Anuj Kacker .

 Also read: Startup Story of Money Tap